artumino/VRScreenCap/README.md

     --scale=10.0
 ```
 Where every distance is in meters.
 Vertical and Horizontal curvatures are summed together so a 2m curvature in both directions will result in a 4m deep screen at the center.

+## WMR Users Disclaimer

+This application uses Vulkan as its backend.
+To the best of my knowledge WMR still doesn't support OpenXR Vulkan applications so this one won't work out of the box for you.
+You can try to run VR Screen Cap through projects like [OpenXR-Vk-D3D12](https://github.com/mbucchia/OpenXR-Vk-D3D12) but I can't guarantee It'll work.